Thermo Fisher raises full-year forecasts as life sciences drives quarterly profit

-(Reuters) - Thermo Fisher Scientific Inc (TMO.N) reported second-quarter profit that beat Wall Street estimates and raised its 2019 forecast for sales and profit on Wednesday, helped by a 9% rise in sales at its life sciences unit.
+July 24 (Reuters) - Thermo Fisher Scientific Inc reported second-quarter profit that beat Wall Street estimates and raised its 2019 forecast for sales and profit on Wednesday, helped by a 9% rise in sales at its life sciences unit.

 The world’s largest scientific instruments maker forecast full-year adjusted earning per share between $12.16 and $12.26, from a range of $12.08 to $12.22.